-Progression to AS and A Level - The GCSE and AS and A Level qualifications have been created together to ensure clear progression of knowledge, understanding and design/making skills so that students will have a
+Progression to AS and A Level - The GCSE and AS and A Level qualifications have been created together to ensure clear progression of knowledge, understanding and design/making skills so that students will have a sound experience of moving from the breadth of the GCSE to the specialisation of AS and A Level.

-Technical Understanding Examination (50% of the GCSE) - A two section examination (1 hour 45 minutes).
+1) Technical Understanding Examination (50% of the GCSE) - A two section examination (1 hour 45 minutes).
 All students must study the Core (Section A), plus one Material option (Section B).